 - Vfull-load is the voltage measured across the secondary terminal at full load.

-Normally, voltage regulation is expressed as either per – unit or percentage of the load voltage
+Normally, voltage regulation of transformers are expressed as either per – unit or percentage of the load voltage

 Calculate online: Per cent voltage regulation calculator

 Voltage regulation of an Ideal transformer